Aschenbrenner Raises $5B Fund After OpenAI Firing — AI Safety Bet

 Quick summary

 In April 2024, OpenAI fired a 22-year-old researcher named Leopold Aschenbrenner.
 The stated reason was leaking internal documents.
-The real reason, Aschenbrenner says publicly, was that he wrote a memo to OpenAI's board arguing the company was dangerously under-prepared for Chinese espionage targeting its AI research.
+Aschenbrenner says the real reason was a memo he wrote to the board arguing the company was dangerously under-prepared for Chinese espionage targeting its AI research.

 Eighteen months later, Aschenbrenner manages $5.5 billion.

 This is not a redemption arc.
-It is something more specific and more interesting — a story about what happens when someone who genuinely believes AGI is coming in three years puts that belief into a financial instrument.
+It is something more specific: what happens when someone who genuinely believes AGI is coming in three years puts that belief into a financial instrument.

 Who Is Leopold Aschenbrenner